Tel. +1 (514) 887-7871

 *ppm: parts per million

-MCCPs and TBBP-A, which are used in plastics, are already recommended for approval.
+MCCPs and TBBP-A, which are used in plastics, are already pre-approved for a future amendment.
 Such an amendment of the RoHS directive should not be implemented before 2023.

 The general concentration threshold is 0.1%, or 1 000 ppm, for all the above-mentioned restricted substances, except for cadmium and its compounds, ten times lower, i.e at 0.01%, or 100 ppm.